What is a Surgical Technologist?

 What is the workplace of a Surgical Technologist like?

 Most surgical technologists work in hospitals.
-Some work in outpatient surgery centers or in offices of physicians or dentists who perform outpatient surgery.
+Some work in outpatient surgery centres or in offices of physicians or dentists who perform outpatient surgery.
 They wear scrubs (special sterile clothing) while they are in the operating room.
 They are typically on their feet and work next to others.
-At times, they may be exposed to communicable diseases and unpleasant sights, odors, and materials.
+At times, they may be exposed to communicable diseases and unpleasant sights, odours, and materials.